novadata/splash/docs/scripting-ref.rst

 **Returns:** PNG screenshot data.

-TODO: document what default values mean

-*width* and *height* arguments set a size of the resulting image, not a size of an area screenshot is taken of.
-For example, if the viewport is 1024px wide then ``splash:png{width=100}`` will return a screenshot of the whole viewport, but an image will be downscaled to 100px width.

-To set the viewport size use :ref:`splash-set-viewport-size`, :ref:`splash-set-viewport-full` or *render_all* argument.  ``render_all=true``
+*width* and *height* arguments set the size of the resulting image, not the size of an area screenshot is taken of (aka the viewport).
+To set the viewport size use :ref:`splash-set-viewport-size`, :ref:`splash-set-viewport-full` or *render_all* argument (see below).

+Changing *width* adjusts the height to maintain viewport ratio, so given a 1000x500 px viewport, ``splash:png{width=100}`` will produce an 100x50 px image.

+Changing *height* does **not** change the width of the image and can be seen as a way to trim the viewport.
+Given the same 1000x500 viewport from above, ``splash:png{height=100}`` will create an image of 1000x100 size.
+If specified *height* is greater than the height of the viewport, the image will contain an empty (transparent) rectangle at the bottom.

-is similar to running ``splash:set_viewport_full()``, just before the rendering and restoring the viewport size afterwards, except that it doesn't notify the page of the temporary resize and thus avoids a relayout.
+``render_all=true`` is similar to running ``splash:set_viewport_full()``, just before the rendering and restoring the viewport size afterwards, except that it doesn't notify the page of the temporary resize and thus avoids a relayout.

+The operations regulated by function parameters are performed in the following
+order:

+* resize viewport to include the whole webpage
+* adjust width maintaining viewport ratio
+* adjust height

 If the result of ``splash:png()`` is returned directly as a result of "main" function, the screenshot is returned as binary data: